zorael/kameloso/README.md

 Otherwise use the `--monochrome` setting to disable colours, or compile a non-`colours` configuration.

-Terminal output will be broken in Cygwin terminals without compiling the aforementioned `cygwin` configuration.
-Powershell and `cmd` consoles are unaffected.

-When run in such Cygwin terminals, the bot will not gracefully shut down upon hitting Ctrl+C, instead terminating abruptly.
+When run in Cygwin/mintty terminals, the bot will not gracefully shut down upon hitting Ctrl+C, instead terminating abruptly.
 Any changes to configuration will thus have to be otherwise saved prior to forcefully exiting like that.

 ## Posix